alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

  - Support compatibility with "Vertical Toolbar" mod.
    - If possible, extend compatibility for all mods that modify the player's inventory size, even if in (what I'm presuming to be) irregular ways like this one.
  - Add new opt-in config option that allows quick stacking of items without checking quality.
+ - New house packages (presents) should not be considered for quick stack.

  ---